nishantd/metallics-optimization/README.md

 - No existing Noodle or SMS code can be used.
 Assume everything in this repo is public.

-- Each team must create a branch with your team name (i.e. team-funny-geeks) and have everything checked into there.
+- GIT policies:
+  - NO CHECKINS into the master branch.
+  - Create a branch for your team.
+I.e. team-funny-geeks.
+Use this as your teams 'master'.
+  - For your own work, if you want to push additional branches to the repo, create branches with your name (i.e. nishant-create-cost-estimator).

 - There must be a file generate_recipes.py that can be run with a single parameter (the name of the scrap_inventoryX.json file) and should output on stdout valid json for the schedule with recipes (see data/final_output_example.json).
 For example
 ```